edHelper.com

 2 Russia and the U.S. each took half.
 They tried to help Korea learn to take care of itself.
 Then the two halves had a bitter, bloody war.
 After three years of fighting, both sides agreed on a truce.
 The cease-fire was signed in July 1953.

 4 Korea now looked a bit like a finger with a band aid across the middle.
-Tall fences were put up on the north and south sides of the strip.
+Tall fences were put up on the north and south sides of the zone.
 Guards with dogs patrolled the fences.
 No one was allowed on the "band aid."
 No one could cross from one Korea into the other.
 Since 1953, human feet have walked in very few places inside the DMZ.

 5 One place where people are allowed in the DMZ is Panmunjom.
 In the war, this village was nearly blasted from the face of the earth.
 Later, officials from the two warring parties met in one of its ruined buildings.
 It was here that they finally agreed to a cease-fire.